LDAWG-a11y/a11yWebApp/src/guides/using-a-portable-stylesheet-across-the-web.md

 ### But I don't know CSS

 You don't really need to know it, you can have it provided to you by somebody who does.
 In this particular guide, we're going to create a portable stylesheet and I'm going to walk you through every step, explaining each line of CSS and how you can change it to suit your own needs.
-We can change more than just focus indicators, but are just going to show you how to see which element you are actually focused on, we may add more tips to this guide at a later date.
+We're primarily going to look at custom focus indicators, but we've added a few extra tips in too.

 ## Getting started